Gravy Train (dog food)

-Gravy Train is an American brand of dog food, currently owned by the J.M.
-Smucker Company after it acquired Big Heart Pet Brands in 2015.
+Gravy Train is an American dog food brand currently marketed by Post Consumer Brands.
+On April 28, 2023, it was one of several brands sold by The J.M.
+Smucker Company to Post Holdings, in a deal valued at $1.2 billion.

-Originally developed by General Foods, the Gravy Train brand was introduced in 1959 and trademarked in 1960.
+Originally developed by General Foods, the brand was introduced in 1959 and trademarked in 1960.
 It was the first brand of dog food to have a brown gravy form when warm water is added to the dry kibble, mixing with the kibble's powder coating.
 The gravy is intended to make the food more palatable.
 The advertising catchphrase was "the gravy taste dogs can't wait to finish".

 History

 Products under the "Gravy Train" brand were originally produced and marketed by General Foods, as part of its Gaines division which included Gaines Meal, Gaines-Burgers as well as Prime Choice and Top Choice.

 In 2014, Big Heart Pet Brands, the pet food division of Del Monte Foods, became an independent company, taking over rights to the Gravy Train brand.
 In March 2015, it was announced that J.M.
 Smucker had completed the acquisition of Big Heart Pet Brands and its brands portfolio.
 Big Heart had 2,500 employees at the moment of the purchase.

 J.M.
-Smucker was best known for its jams, jellies, coffee, and other people food, committed to pay $5.8 billion cash and stock deal for the acquisition.
+Smucker, best known for its jams, jellies, coffee, and other human foods, committed to pay $5.8 billion cash and stock deal for the acquisition.
 Big Heart was the largest pet food manufacturer in the U.S. by then.

+In 2023, Gravy Train, along with many other pet food brands such as 9Lives, and Kibbles 'n Bits, was sold to Post Consumer Brands for a value of approximately 1.2 billion dollars.